 Determining if the deceased person is suitable for donation is not the Medical Examiner's area.
 The identification of acceptable donors is the responsibility of the organ and tissue procurement agencies.

-The harvesting of organs, bones, and other tissues is not done at the Medical Examiner's facility; hospital operating rooms are used for those types of procedures.
-Corneas can be successfully harvested in a wide variety of settings, and the Medical Examiner's autopsy suite is sometimes made available for that purpose.
+The harvesting of organs is not performed at the Medical Examiner's facility as hospital operating rooms are used for this type of procedure.
+Corneas, bones, and other tissues can be successfully harvested in a wide variety of settings, and the Medical Examiner's donation suite is designed for that purpose.